Kitware/CMake/Help/command/execute_process.rst

                   [ERROR_STRIP_TRAILING_WHITESPACE]
                   [ENCODING <name>])

-Runs the given sequence of one or more commands in parallel with the standard output of each process piped to the standard input of the next.
+Runs the given sequence of one or more commands.

+Commands are executed concurrently as a pipeline, with the standard output of each process piped to the standard input of the next.
 A single standard error pipe is used for all processes.